rgrmra/libft/doc/ft_isalpha.md

 ### DESCRIPTION

+- This functions check wheter `c` is a character of class alpha in the current locale.

--    This functions check wheter `c`, which must have the value of an `unsigned char`.
+- The argument is an `int` which must have the value of an `unsigned char`.

 - **isalpha()**<br>
     checks for an alphabetic character; in the standard _C_ locale.
 In some locales, there may be additional characters for which `isalpha()` is true-letters which are neither uppercase nor lowercase.